Sections in this article:

 When I first went to University I was studying electronic engineering (aiming towards a career in electronic music), and as part of the course we studied a brief over-view of the history of business.

-One of the concepts taught in that course was that people used to work in the fields, doing what they knew was essential to produce food for their family to eat.
+One of the concepts taught in that course was that, a few hundred years ago, people used to work in the fields, doing what they knew was essential to produce food for their family to eat.
 Then, with the industrial revolution, most people were working on production-lines, making one tiny part of something much bigger, designed by someone else and managed by someone else.

 I remember being appalled when I found out that a lot of the workers on a production-line had no idea what the small part they were making, was even a part of.
 That made me realize how much I did not want to be doing anything like that!